Finance & Tax Consultants

 Energy Bill Relief for Small Businesses

-In an effort to support small businesses struggling with rising energy costs, the Australian government will introduce energy bill rebates starting from July 1, 2025.
-Eligible small businesses can receive a rebate of up to $150, disbursed in two quarterly installments of $75 each throughout the second half of 2025.
+In an effort to support small businesses struggling with rising energy costs, the Australian government introduced energy bill rebates from July 1, 2025.
+Eligible small businesses received a rebate of up to $150, disbursed in two quarterly installments of $75 each, before the program ended on 31 December 2025.

 Eligibility and Benefits